sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/objection-intro/README.md

 ## Configuring Objection

-Once Knex is configured, pass it into the `.knex` method of the `Model` class:
+After you configure Knex, pass it into the `.knex` method of the `Model` class:

 ```js
 const { Model } = require("objection")